savvas-paragkamian/arthropods_assessment_crete/readme.md

 regions and on the hotspots of the arthropod endemic taxa.

 ## Assessment

+Full IUCN assessments of the species are downloaded from the [IUCN web resource](https://www.iucnredlist.org).
+In advanced search, the Taxonomy, Land regions and Filter on Endemics fields are used to download data.
+We use the World, Europe, Greece Land regions and endemics to generate 3 different datasets.
+Crete endemics are not included in the IUCN assessment so we filter from our curated Cretan endemics.
+These data are used to compare with our preliminary analysis.

 The assessment of taxa is based on the critirion B of IUCN; Extend of Occurrence and Area of Occupancy.
 All the results of this analysis is